agentcontest/agentcontest.github.io/2018/index.md

 Mailing List
 ------------

-Participants and all intrested colleagues are invited to [subscribe to our mailing list](https://groups.google.com/forum/#!forum/agentcontest):
+Participants and all interested colleagues are invited to [subscribe to our mailing list](https://groups.google.com/forum/#!forum/agentcontest):

 `agentcontest@googlegroups.com`